For Teens in Foster Care - Adoption is a Lifeline

 Children and teens enter foster care through no fault of their own: because they have been abused, neglected, or abandoned and are unable to continue living safely within their families.
 And yet each year, approximately 20,000 youth will age out of the foster care system and be left without a family when they turn 18 or 21, or when they finish high school (depending on the state).

-Darien, a 17-year-old from Harrisburg, had every reason to become another statistic of the foster care system simply because of his age.
+Darien, a 17-year-old from Harrisburg, had every reason to become another statistic in the foster care system simply because of his age.

 A Heart for Older Kids